arnab292/Data_Science_Project_Fraud_Detection_System/README.md

-Detect fraudulent transactions in financial data.
+Detecting fraudulent transactions in financial data.
  Guidelines:
     Using anomaly detection or classification (Isolation Forest, Autoencoders) Handling the class imbalance with techniques like SMOTE